Business

 23 May 2023

-Today, businesses face a wide variety of threats, ranging from natural disasters to cyber-attacks.
-To minimise the impact of these incidents, businesses should have certain measures—like a proactive incident response plan—in place.
+Today, businesses face a wide range of threats, from natural disasters to cyber attacks.
+To minimise their impact, it’s essential to have proactive measures in place, such as a well-prepared incident response plan.

 However, you may not know what an incident response plan is and why one is so important for your business.
 To ensure you’re on track with keeping your business secure, we’ve made a comprehensive guide on everything you need to know about incident response and why it’s important for your business.